 There are many technology resources to assist a student with dysgraphia.
 The Technology Integration for Students with Dyslexia online tool (TEC §38.0031) is a resource developed to support school districts and charter schools in making instructional decisions regarding technology that benefit students with dyslexia and related disorders.
-For more information and to view this source, visit https://www.region10.org/programs/dyslexia/techplan/.
+For more information and to view this source, visit Dyslexia and Related Disorders | Texas Education Agency.